 A defendant may also argue that his intoxication was not the legal cause of the accident resulting in death (not an available defense in Florida, however; see above).
 Instead, a defendant may argue that an independent intervening event outside of the defendant’s control is the cause of the death instead of the defendant’s intoxication.
 For example, in Washington state, a defendant may be acquitted of vehicular homicide where a jury or judge finds that an intervening act caused the death, but the intervening event must be one that is not reasonably foreseeable.

 A defendant may also present evidence that his reckless driving or apparent intoxication is due not to alcohol or drugs, but because of a pre-existing medical condition or medical emergency.
 While evidence of a medical condition can undermine a prosecutor’s claim that a defendant was under the influence of intoxicants, a person who chooses to drive despite a knownmedical condition may still be charged with vehicular homicide if that decision to drive is considered negligent or reckless.

 Learn about the steps you need to take when Facing Criminal Charges.

 See a Lawyer

 If you are facing charges of vehicular manslaughter, it’s important to consult with a lawyer as soon as possible.
 An experienced criminal defense attorney can evaluate the strengths and weaknesses of the evidence against you, explain possible defenses and help you develop evidence to support them, and set out the options open to you.
-These options might range from pleading guilty as charged in exchange for a specific sentence, to negotiating a reduction in charges in exchange for a plea, to going to trial.
+These options might range from obtaining a dismissal to pleading guilty as charged in exchange for a specific sentence, negotiating a reduction in charges in exchange for a plea, or going to trial.
 Only someone who understands how prosecutors and judges in your courthouse tend to handle cases like yours can give you realistic and helpful advice.